ojroques/ethereum-rockpaperscissors/README.md

 Public state variables are:
 * `BET_MIN`: the minimal amount to be sent to the contract in order to register.
 Currently set to 1 finney.
-* `REVEAL_TIMEOUT`: the duration of the reveal phase.
-Currently set to 10 minutes.
+* `REVEAL_TIMEOUT`: the duration of the reveal phase in seconds.
+Currently set to 10 minutes (600 seconds).
 * `initial_bet`: the bet of the first player registered.
 The second player must place a bet greater than or equal to that amount.